 Totten’s positive attitude and strong will to live are just two of the many factors contributing to her longterm survival, says fellowship-trained affiliated neurologist and neuro-oncologist Jay-Jiguang Zhu, MD, PhD, who managed Totten’s care since he joined the Mischer Neuroscience Institute in September 2010.
 “The median survival for patients with GBM is 14.6 months after diagnosis,” Dr. Zhu says.
 “Mrs. Totten has done well because she has many things going for her – her age, the type of tumor resection and the skill with which it was performed, as well as her physical and emotional strength.
 She had no significant disability following removal of the tumor.
 She tolerated radiation and chemotherapy well, and she had a good support system at home.
 Because she was treated at Mischer Neuroscience Institute, she had the benefit of the multidisciplinary resources of our weekly Neuro-Oncology Tumor Board at which neurosurgeons, radiation oncologists, neuroradiologists and neuropathologists discuss cases to ensure the best treatment.”

 Totten presented at the Emergency Center of Memorial Hermann Northeast Hospital in September 2008, with numbness in her legs following a seizure.
-When a CT scan revealed a brain mass, she was referred to Dong Kim, MD, director of the Mischer Neuroscience Institute and professor and chair of the Vivian L. Smith Department of Neurosurgery at The University of Texas Health Science Center at Houston (UTHealth) Medical School.
-Dr. Kim performed a total resection of the GBM, following motor function mapping done by Mischer Neuroscience Institute neurosurgeon Nitin Tandon, MD, to maximize tumor removal while minimizing the possibility of motor deficit after surgery.
+When a CT scan revealed a brain mass, she was referred to medical team at the Mischer Neuroscience Institute at Memorial Hermann-Texas Medical Center.
+There, the medical team performed a total resection of the GBM, following motor function mapping done by Mischer Neuroscience Institute neurosurgeon Nitin Tandon, MD, to maximize tumor removal while minimizing the possibility of motor deficit after surgery.

 In late October 2008, Totten started a six-week course of radiation therapy and chemotherapy with oral temozolomide.
 By January 2009, she was receiving a maintenance dose of temozolomide five days out of every 28.
 She continued chemotherapy until mid-October 2010, during which time she was followed regularly with blood work and MRI studies.